Phonograph record: Less common formats

 Flexi discs were thin flexible records that were distributed with magazines and as promotional gifts from the 1960s to the 1980s.

 In March 1949, as RCA Victor released the 45, Columbia released several hundred 7-inch, 33 1/3 rpm, small-spindle-hole singles.
 This format was soon dropped as it became clear that the RCA Victor 45 was the single of choice and the Columbia 12-inch LP would be the album of choice.

-The first release of the 45 came in seven colors: black 47-xxxx popular series, yellow 47-xxxx juvenile series, green (teal) 48-xxxx country series, deep red 49-xxxx classical series, bright red (cerise) 50-xxxx blues/spiritual series, light blue 51-xxxx international series, dark blue 52-xxxx light classics.
+The first release of the 45 came in seven colors, based on the genre/type of music featured on the record: black 47-xxxx popular series, yellow 47-xxxx juvenile series, green (teal) 48-xxxx country series, deep red 49-xxxx classical series, bright red (cerise) 50-xxxx blues/spiritual series, light blue 51-xxxx international series, dark blue 52-xxxx light classics.
 Most colors were soon dropped in favor of black because of production problems.
 However, yellow and deep red were continued until about 1952.

 The first 45 rpm record created for sale was "PeeWee the Piccolo" RCA Victor 47-0147 pressed in yellow translucent vinyl at the Sherman Avenue plant, Indianapolis on 7 December 1948, by R. O. Price, plant manager.

 In the 1950s and 1960s Ribs were created within Soviet Union countries as a result of cultural censorship.
 These black market records were of banned music, printed onto x-ray films scavenged from hospital bins.

 In the 1970s, the government of Bhutan produced now-collectible postage stamps on playable vinyl mini-discs.